zpzim/SCAMP/docs/source/pyscamp/kwargs.rst

 pearson=[bool]:
   Output Pearson Correlation rather than Z-normalized euclidean distance threads=[int]:
-  Number of CPU threads to use with SCAMP (if using gpus it is recommended to not use this flag) gpus=[list of integers]:
+  Number of CPU threads to use with SCAMP (if using gpus it is recommended to not use this flag).
+If you want to prevent GPUs from being used, pass gpus=[] as a kwarg. gpus=[list of integers]:
-  Cuda device ids of gpus to run on, by default we run on all gpus if you have any. precision=[string]:
+  Cuda device ids of gpus to run on, by default we run on all gpus if you have any.
+To opt out of gpu execution, specify an empty list here. precision=[string]:
   One of ['single', 'mixed', 'double', 'ultra'] default is double precision, ultra and double precision are supported on CPU and GPU, mixed and single precision are only supported on GPU. mwidth=[int]: